Key principles for funding international collaboration

 - Limited influence over study protocol for international led and funded studies.

-Further information on international work and funding proposals that include international centres is available on the NIHR website.
-If you have a specific query in relation to the international element of your proposal please contact firstname.lastname@example.org.
+If you have a specific query in relation to the international element of your proposal please contact email@example.com.
 Otherwise for any other programme related queries applicants should refer to the programme contact information.